 Some books are simply delicious.
 You know the ones – you savor every word, you don’t want to put it down, you read slowly, and then re-read because you are enjoying it so much it makes you sad to think the book will ever end.
 That was my experience with the last My52WOW book selection, … Continue reading

 During my first 52 weeks, I investigated the concept of being strong.
 Often, I think – if you subscribe to a specific faith, people expect that you are strong, that you don’t worry, and that you don’t have any problems.
 If you are human, no matter how you worship, that is not always the case.
 Often I … Continue reading

+Enjoy this piece on Atheism 2.0.
 In my last discussion at DePaul University, a student asked me if I had spent any time with atheists.
 In my first 52 weeks, I did not, but since then, have considered atheist perspectives just as I have considered traditions and perspectives from different world religions.
-I respect anyone who has thoughtfully considered what they … Continue reading
+I respect anyone … Continue reading

 In wandering around the internet, I found a great new site called Urban Cusp.
 The tagline for the site is Lifestyle.
 Faith.
 Culture.
 Social Change.
 Fascinating.
 On the site, I found an interesting perspective on how faith manifests itself in one person’s life, and within a specific community.
 The author, Lauren Maxwell, intertwines ministry, culture, history … Continue reading

 Watch this inspiring story about an all girls basketball team at W.D.
 Mohammad High School, a Muslim school for girls in Georgia.
 They went from 0-20 to 21-1 in two years under the coaching of Fard Abdur-Rahman.
 He coaches in the memory of his sister, who was killed by her boyfriend 8 years ago, after … Continue reading